Tim Bowles (attorney): Legal career

-In the late 1970s, Bowles began his legal career as attorney for Delphian Foundation (now known as Delphi Schools, an Applied Scholastics educational organization that uses study technology developed by L. Ron Hubbard).
+In the late 1970s, Bowles began his legal career as an attorney for Delphian Foundation (now known as Delphi Schools, an Applied Scholastics educational organization that uses study technology developed by L. Ron Hubbard).

 Bowles moved to Southern California in the 1980s where he served as general legal counsel to the Church of Scientology International for several years.
 Bowles and Kendrick Moxon, in the firm Bowles & Moxon, served as the church's lead counsel in the legal effort that resulted in the church receiving U.S. tax-exempt status in 1993.

 Bowles had been a part of the law firm Bowles & Moxon, partnered with Kendrick Moxon.
 Their law firm acted on behalf of the Church of Scientology.
 An article in The American Lawyer recounts how the firm of Bowles & Moxon was involved with the filing of 50 civil suits against the Cult Awareness Network by individual Scientologists, many of whom had asserted virtually the same "carbon copy" claims as the other lawsuits.
 In 1994, the Cult Awareness Network opened a counter-suit against the Church of Scientology, 11 individual Scientologists, and the Los Angeles law firm of Bowles & Moxon.

 Tim Bowles was part of the law firm Bowles & Hayes.
 His partner, Steven Hayes, also a Scientologist, was involved in buying the assets of the Cult Awareness Network after the organization declared bankruptcy.

 After leaving that firm, Bowles has continued to work for Scientology entities such as Youth for Human Rights International as executive director, and the Citizens Commission on Human Rights as a Commissioner on the Board of Advisors, as well as representing clients such as Narconon.
 Representing Youth for Human Rights International in Ghana in 2006, he said, "Ghana should lead the crusade for championing the tenets of United Nations Universal Declaration of Human Rights...through human rights education from an early age", adding that his organization had developed materials to assist in doing so.

-On 2005-12-19, he incorporated the firm Law Offices of Timothy Bowles, with two associates.
+On December 19, 2005, he incorporated the firm Law Offices of Timothy Bowles, with two associates.